abhishek1377/Analysis-Pose_Estimation_Techniques/README.md

-      2a.
+     a.
 Imgage classification:
      For Image classification, I have used a supervised data of classified images and trained a neural network classification model for possible identification of        various yoga poses using relative positions of body landmarks from the available images.

-     2b.
+     b.
 Reps counting for a sample excercise:
      Since the landmark data can be captured for real time videos as well, I have attempted to count the reps for a sample excercise based on the changes in              landmarks relative positions.